 Emergency obstetrics care (EmOC)

-Midwives can provide 87% of the needed essential care for women and newborns, when educated and regulated to international standards.
-They are the most cost-effective suppliers of midwifery services that could avert a total of 83% of all maternal deaths, stillbirths and neonatal deaths.
-In Kenya, the nursing and midwifery workforce plays a leading role in health service delivery, providing assistance during birth in 58% of all births (KDHS 2014).
+Midwifery services are cost-effective and could avert 83% of all maternal deaths, stillbirths and neonatal deaths.
+In Kenya, midwifery and obstetrics workforce plays a leading role in health service delivery, providing assistance during birth in 58% of all births (KDHS 2014).

-The Nursing Council of Kenya (NCK) established by the Nurses Act Cap 257 of the Laws of Kenya ensures the delivery of safe and effective nursing and midwifery care, to the public, through quality education and best practices.
-As the only professional regulatory body for all cadres of nursing and midwives in Kenya, it accredits training institutions and programmes of study for the nursing and midwifery professions and prescribes the training syllabi used to develop the curricula for training at training institutions.
-It reviews training syllabi every 5 years.
-However, the midwifery (1-year post-basic diploma in Kenya Registered Midwifery (KRM), 3-year basic diploma in Kenya Registered Nursing and Midwifery (KRNM) and 3-year basic diploma in Kenya Registered Midwifery (KRM) were last reviewed over five years ago in 2011, 2013 and 2007 respectively.
-The updated definition of a skilled health personnel and the requisite competencies in provision of essential care needed for women and newborns creates an opportunity to update the midwifery training syllabi.
+The Ministry of Health, through the Clinical Officers Council, regulates the COs training and practice and reviews and approves the core curricula of the universities and colleges.
+As the only professional regulatory body for all cadres of COs in Kenya, it accredits training institutions and programmes of study for the clinical medicine professions and prescribes the training syllabi (commonly referred to as core curricula) used to develop the curricula for training at training institutions.
+It reviews core training curricula every 5 years, and the last review was in 2015.
+The updated definition of skilled health personnel and the requisite competencies in the provision of essential care needed for women and newborns creates an opportunity to update the clinical medicine – reproductive health training core curricula.
 This is timely to accelerate the drive towards the ambitious SDGs.

-There is urgent need for competent nurses/midwives to drive the achievement of SDG MNH targets.
-To achieveequitable and adequate capacity to deliver the Kenya Essential Package for Health.
-Kenya requires additional 7,461 midwives and 15,931 to achieve the recommended 13,308 and 35,376 midwives and nurses capacity respectively (Towards Universal Health Coverage: The Kenya Health Strategic and Investment Plan, 2014 – 2018).
-Pre-service midwifery training like other medical trainings has been criticized of being overly didactic and lacking in the skills competency aspects for its graduates who require further exposure through internships and clinical attachments to acquire the necessary clinical skills.
-It is doubtful that midwifery graduates from the three training levels have the requisite competencies needed to function adequately as SHP in health facilities without direct supervision of an experienced midwife or medical doctor with midwifery skills.
+Pre-service clinical medicine – reproductive health training like other types of medical training has been criticized for lacking in the skills competency aspects for its graduates who require further exposure through internships and clinical attachments to acquire the necessary clinical skills.
+It is doubtful that clinical officer graduates from the three training levels have the requisite competencies needed to function adequately as SHP in health facilities without direct supervision of an experienced midwife, clinical officer or medical doctor with EmONC skills.

-A review and update of the midwifery training guidelines to reflect internationally recognized standard competencies by integrating the competency-based EmOC training at the pre-service level in MNH is essential.
-Liverpool School of Tropical Medicine – Centre for Maternal and Newborn Health provided both financial and technical support to NCK in updating the midwifery training syllabi to reflect the current SHP competencies integrating the EmOC and maternal and perinatal death surveillance and response (MPDSR) – key in achieving quality of care.
-This investment in nursing and midwifery workforce training is likely to accelerate achievement of the UHC agenda of the Government of Kenya
+A review and update of the clinical medicine – reproductive health training guidelines to reflect internationally recognized standard competencies by integrating the competency-based EmOC training at the pre-service level in MNH is essential.
+Liverpool School of Tropical Medicine – Centre for Maternal and Newborn Health provided both financial and technical support to COC in updating the clinical medicine – reproductive health training core curricula to reflect the current SHP competencies integrating the EmOC and maternal and perinatal death surveillance and response (MPDSR) – key in achieving quality of care.
+The emergency obstetrics care skills competencies included are effective clinical communication using the Situation Background Assessment & Recommendation (SBAR) tool, use of partograph in labour, birthing procedures, assisted vaginal birth through vacuum extraction, management of obstetric emergencies – shoulder dystocia, manual removal of retained placenta, caesarean section and active management of postpartum haemorrhage, use of the modified early obstetrics warning score (MEOWS) chart for critical maternity patients among others.
+Clinical officer lecturers will be upskilled through training and mentoring based on the delivery of the competency-based updated curricula.
+This investment in midwifery and obstetrics workforce training has the potential to accelerate the achievement of SDG 3 for Kenya.